Framework-R-D/phlex-design/doc/functional_programming.rst

 It is not until those processing steps need to be implemented that the functional steps are translated into a different programming paradigm (often *procedural*).

 Phlex aims to restore the functional programming approach as the natural way of expressing the data-processing to be performed.
-By leveraging commonly used processing patterns (see next section on :ref:`higher-order functions <functional_programming:Sequences of data and higher-order functions>`), we can mitigate any awkwardness due to initial unfamiliarity with functional programming paradigms.
+By leveraging commonly used processing patterns (see :numref:`functional_programming:Sequences of data and higher-order functions` on higher-order functions), we can mitigate any awkwardness due to initial unfamiliarity with functional programming paradigms.
 The framework also does not place constraints on the algorithm *implementations*---algorithm authors are free to employ imperative programming techniques within the implementations if doing so is convenient.
 The framework will simply schedule the algorithm as if it were a pure function without regard to its implementation.